 We don't have any events planned here at the moment, but we're open to visitors.

-The hall and rooms are used by Wallasey School of Ballet six days a week, so are open by prior arrangement only (020 7481 0533) subject to class times.
-The exterior is clearly visible from the street.
+The building is used by Wallasey School of Ballet six days a week, so visits open by prior arrangement only (020 7481 0533) and subject to class times.
+The exterior is visible from the street.

 Disabled access is available by lift.
 WC.

 The nearest rail stations are Wallasey Village or Wallasey Grove Road, from where buses connect to Liscard town centre, 3 minutes walk to the church in Manor Road.
 Car parking in adjacent streets.

 If you are interested to explore Wallasey, the History of Wallasey website will guide you to interesting buildings and tell you about the history of the area.

 Liverpool is just 30 minutes or so away by public transport (Wallasey Village to Liverpool Lime Street), where there is a wealth of things to do and see, including Liverpool Cathedral, the Walker Art Gallery, and Albert Dock, which boasts visitor attractions as varied as the Beatles Story, Tate Liverpool, the Maritime Museum and the International Slavery Museum, and boat tours as well as plenty of bars and restaurants.